BEFORE I APPLY & ELIGIBILITY

 • Short answer: no.

 • Long answer: All of our programs have a language-learning component which are designed to accommodate introductory-level learners.
 You do not need any experience in the language to be on our programs as you will take classes once you get there.
-For example, students on the Southeast Asia program will study Thai, and students traveling to Morocco will study Arabic.
+For example, students on the Southeast Asia program will study Thai.

 6. How will our region of travel be decided?